Kamal Haasan's unrealized projects: Papanasam 2

 In early 2021, during the promotional campaign for Drishyam 2 (2021), director Jeethu Joseph revealed that he was interested in remaking the film in Tamil as Papanasam 2 with Kamal Haasan.
 The director's earlier film, Drishyam (2013), was earlier remade as Papanasam (2015) by Joseph with Kamal Haasan in the lead role.
 Since the shoot of Papanasam in 2015, Kamal Haasan and his partner-at-the-time, the lead actress Gautami had split, prompting other actresses to be linked to the leading female role.
 Actresses including Meena, Nadhiya and Pooja Kumar were reported to be in discussions for the film.

-In April 2021, Kamal Haasan announced that the film would not happen as he was not thinking about taking on any new acting projects after his commitments to Vikram (2022) and Indian 2 (2023).
+In April 2021, Kamal Haasan announced that the film would not happen as he was not thinking about taking on any new acting projects after his commitments to Vikram (2022) and Indian 2 (2024).
 In September 2021, Sripriya, the producer of Papanasam, revealed that the film would not happen without Kamal Haasan but that his schedule was too busy for him to take up the project, citing his involvement in Vikram, an untitled film with Vetrimaaran, his work as a host for Bigg Boss Tamil and his political commitments with Makkal Needhi Maiam.

+KH 233

+In August 2022, H. Vinoth was reported to have met Haasan at his residence and narrated a political script which impressed the actor.
+Initially, the script was narrated to Vijay, when he was filming for Mersal (2017), but he declined the script and worked on Bigil (2019).
+On 4 July 2023, Haasan's banner Raaj Kamal Films International officially announced the project, confirming the project, under the tentative title KH 233.
+Pre-production works for the project began in September.
+Haasan went through gun training the same month.
+However, in the following January, it was officially confirmed that the project was dropped after reports speculated it for a few months.